XindanZhang/blogg/content/Blogs/Deepseek R1.md

 ## Limitations of PRM

-Process Reward Model (PRM)
+**Process Reward Model (PRM)**

 Limitations of PRM: The report identifies three main limitations of PRM that hinder its success in large-scale reinforcement learning:

 1. Defining Fine-Grain Steps: It is challenging to explicitly define fine-grain steps in general reasoning tasks.
 2. Intermediate Step Validation: Determining whether the current intermediate step is correct is difficult.
 Automated annotation using models may not yield satisfactory results, while manual annotation is not scalable.
-3. Reward Hacking: Introducing a model-based PRM can lead to reward hacking, requiring additional training resources and complicating the training pipeline￼.
+3. Reward Hacking: Introducing a model-based PRM can lead to reward hacking, requiring additional training resources and complicating the training pipeline.

 ## Limitations of MCTS
-Monte Carlo Tree Search (MCTS)
+**Monte Carlo Tree Search (MCTS)**

 Challenges with MCTS: The report discusses the challenges encountered when using MCTS to enhance test-time compute scalability:

 1. Search Space Complexity: Unlike chess, token generation presents an exponentially larger search space, making it difficult to avoid local optima.
-2. Value Model Training: Training a fine-grained value model is inherently difficult, which makes it challenging for the model to iteratively improve￼.
+2. Value Model Training: Training a fine-grained value model is inherently difficult, which makes it challenging for the model to iteratively improve.

+## Distillation

+Distillation Success: The report shows that reasoning patterns from larger models can be distilled into smaller models, resulting in better performance compared to reasoning patterns discovered through RL on small models.

+## Conclusion

+**Deepseek R1-Zero**, this model demonstrates significant reasoning capibilities through pure RL without any supervised fine-tuning data.

+**Deepseek R1**, this model incorporates a small amount of cold start data and MST(multi-stage training) pipeline to address the issues in Zero model like language-mixing and poor readability.